rikkertnap/srcf90-fdis5-3D/README.md

 ### Installing

-Modify Makefile such that in constains the apprioapiate linker flags to the sundails library.
+Modify Makefile such that in constains the appropriate linker flags to the sundails library.
 Linker flags can be obtained for the examples directory of the sundails installation.